-Scientists at Warwick University in Great Britain and their colleagues from the University of Basel in Switzerland have been studying the human evolution trying to find out why the level of intelligence is at the level that we know and we are not smarter than we are.
+Scientists at Warwick University in Great Britain and their colleagues from the University of Basel in Switzerland have been studying human evolution, trying to find out why the level of intelligence is at the level that we know it and we are not smarter than we are.

-Also the scientists claim that various substances such as caffeine, which used in recent years to enhance memory and intelligence, are effective but have limited action and only help those who face specific problems such as lack of concentration.
+Also, the scientists claim that various cognitive-enhancing substances such as caffeine and nootropics, which have been widely used in recent years to enhance memory and intelligence, are effective but have limited action and only help those who face specific problems such as a lack of concentration.

-The secret to the whole story is “the exchange”, which means that the level of intelligence operates on the basis “give something – lose something.”
-Put simply, the researchers support the statement that if the level of memory (or intelligence in general) increases greatly, it will decline some other function, so, ultimately the person won’t be charismatic but troubled.
+The bottom line here is that the level of intelligence operates on the basis of “give something – lose something.”
+Put simply, the researchers support the statement that if the level of memory (or intelligence in general) increases greatly, it will decline some other function, which explains why modern humans are not smarter than they are.